 Graduate Student Support Opportunities

-All students receive support $26,000 support packages derived from a combination of fellowships, teaching assistantships, and research assistantships.
+All Doctoral students receive support packages that provide a minimum of $ 28,000 annually, plus fees and tuition, derived from a combination of fellowships, teaching assistantships, and research assistantships.
 This support is provided up to five years unless a student finds support elsewhere and as long as the student is in good standing.